Fort Bragg Library and Covid-19

 No. But each family member can apply for an eCard from Mendocino County Library to access our online resources so you can maximize your reading, listening, and viewing experiences from home:

 OverDrive: You can check out 8 books and reserve 5 titles in OverDrive.
 We are purchasing new titles daily and offer a large library of e-books and e-audiobooks for you to choose from.

 Hoopla: Checkout limit is 4 items per month in Hoopla.
 Hoopla offers music, books, and videos on all types of subjects, such as fitness at home, with no waiting and no holds.

 Kanopy: On Kanopy, our limit is 10 movies a month.
 Kanopy Kids, which has a variety of educational and entertaining movies and videos, is also available.

 What if my items are due during the closure?
 Will I accrue late fees?

 All physical materials have extended due dates.
 If the shelter in place orders are extended, so will our due dates extend.
 You will have plenty of time after we reopen to return materials without fines.
-We are now taking curbside returns, Tues-Fri, 11 am – 3 pm at the Community Room door.
-Place your returns on the cart outside.
+We are now taking curbside returns, Mon-Fri, 10 am – 4:30 pm in the Lobby (just inside the front door).
+Place your returns on the cart.
 We will quarantine them for 3 -5 days before checking them in.
+Please do not touch or remove items from the cart.
+Thank you.

 Can I drop off my materials in the Library’s book drops?